 - Google Workspace login control.
 Our tool helps you to track anyone accessing your cloud data to enforce your end-user access policy.
 Also, we detect abnormal login activity, which may be a sign of a cyber attack.

 - Ransomware protection.
 Though usually CASBs are not geared toward ransomware protection, our solution includes a comprehensive anti-ransomware module.
 This module allows you to detect, mitigate, and recover from ransomware attacks.
 Here you can read more about how we protect your cloud data from such attacks.

 - Compliance.
 We help you safeguard your data and meet the requirements of HIPAA, NIST, and other compliance regulations/standards.

 - App risk assessment.
-We help you get full visibility and control over all SaaS apps with access to your Google Workspace data.
-With an ability to customize app security policies, you’ll be able to detect and blacklist all risky apps.
+We help you get full visibility over all SaaS apps and with access control to your Google Workspace data.
+With the ability to customize app security policies, you’ll be able to detect and blacklist all risky apps.